-The late, great Bertrand Tavernier wasn’t just a highly influential film critic/writer, he was also an incredible filmmaker with vast appeal.
+The late, great Bertrand Tavernier wasn’t just a highly influential film critic, he was also an incredible filmmaker with vast appeal.
 With ‘Round Midnight, his beautifully low-key 1986 portrait, he crafted the essence of jazz music and the people who learned it, lived it, and loved it.
-He also captured a sense of time and place, especially in 1950s Paris, which is where most of the film is set.
+He also captured a sense of time and place, especially in 1950s Paris where most of the film is set.

 Legendary saxophonist Dexter Gordon gives a fantastic, Oscar-nominated performance as Dale Turner, a brilliant and world-weary New York musician but troubled alcoholic who is living in Paris where he is able to play for people without being judged for his race or age.
 As he tries to subdue his addiction, he strikes up an unlikely friendship with passionate jazz fan and struggling single French father Francis (Francois Cluzet) who also films him for a new project.
 As they both grow closer, especially because of their shared personal issues, such as estrangement from their loved ones, Francis is ultimately inspired by Dale and his music.

 This is Gordon’s show, but there is also amazing support by Cluzet, Gabrielle Haker as Francis’ daughter Berangere, Sandra Reaves-Phillips as the sassy Buttercup, Lonette McKee as Darcey Leigh, and legendary filmmaker Martin Scorsese as Goodley, the fairly sleazy booking agent Dale and Francis meet in New York.
 He definitely has some fast-talking fun with this role and is one of his best film cameos.